OpenTermsArchive/contrib-versions/Coursera/Terms of Service.md

 Using CourseraWho May Use our Services

 You may use our Services only if you can form a binding contract with Coursera, and only in compliance with these Terms and all applicable laws.
-When you create your Coursera account, and subsequently when you use certain features, you must provide us with accurate and complete information, and you agree to update your information to keep it accurate and complete. **Any use or access by anyone under the age of 13 is prohibited, and certain courses may have additional requirements and/or restrictions.**
+When you create your Coursera account, and subsequently when you use certain features, you must provide us with accurate and complete information, and you agree to update your information to keep it accurate and complete. **Any use or access by anyone under the age of 13 is prohibited, and certain regions and Content Offerings may have additional requirements and/or restrictions.**

 Our License to You

-Subject to these Terms and our policies (including the Acceptable Use Policy, Honor Code, and course-specific eligibility requirements and other terms), we grant you a limited, personal, non-exclusive, non-transferable, and revocable license to use our Services.
+Subject to these Terms and our policies (including the Acceptable Use Policy, Honor Code, and course-specific eligibility requirements, and other terms), we grant you a limited, personal, non-exclusive, non-transferable, and revocable license to use our Services.
 You may download content from our Services only for your personal, non-commercial use, unless you obtain Coursera's written permission to otherwise use the content.
-You also agree that you will create, access, and/or use only one user account, and you will not share with any third party access to or access information for your account.
+You also agree that you will create, access, and/or use only one user account, unless expressly permitted by Coursera, and you will not share with any third party access to or access information for your account.
 Using our Services does not give you ownership of any intellectual property rights in our Services or the content you access.

-Our CoursesCourse Modifications
+Content OfferingsChanges to Content Offerings

-While we take pride in our world-class courses, unexpected events do occur.
-Coursera reserves the right to cancel, interrupt, or reschedule any course or to modify any course content or the point value or weight of any assignment, quiz, or other assessment.
-Courses offered are subject to the Disclaimers and Limitation of Liability sections below.
+Coursera offers courses and content ("Content Offerings") from universities and other providers ("Content Providers").
+While we seek to provide world-class Content Offerings from our Content Providers, unexpected events do occur.
+Coursera reserves the right to cancel, interrupt, reschedule , or modify any Content Offerings, or change the point value or weight of any assignment, quiz, or other assessment.
+Content Offerings are subject to the Disclaimers and Limitation of Liability sections below.

 No Academic Credit

-Unless otherwise explicitly indicated by a credit-granting institution, participation in or completion of a course does not confer any academic credit.
+Unless otherwise explicitly indicated by a credit-granting institution, participation in or completion of Content Offering does not confer any academic credit.
 Even if credit is awarded by one institution, there is no presumption that other institutions will accept that credit.
-You agree not to accept credit for completing a course unless you have earned a Course Certificate (or other equivalent Coursera credential) for that course.
-Coursera, the course instructors, and the associated participating institutions have no obligation to have a course recognized by any educational institution or accreditation organization.
+You agree not to accept credit for completing a Content Offerings unless you have earned a Course Certificate or other equivalent documentation of your completion of the Content Offerings.
+Coursera, instructors, and the associated Content Providers have no obligation to have Content Offerings recognized by any educational institution or accreditation organization.

-Disclaimer of Student-University Relationship
+Disclaimer of Student-Partner Relationship

-Nothing in these Terms or otherwise with respect to your participation in any course: (a) establishes any relationship between you and any educational institution with which Coursera may be affiliated. (b) enrolls or registers you in any educational institution, or in any course offered by any educational institution. or (c) entitles you to use the resources of any educational institution beyond participation in the course.
+Except as described in the Degree and MasterTrackTM Certificate Programs Section below, nothing in these Terms or otherwise with respect to your participation in any Content Offerings by university or company partners ("Partners") : (a) establishes any relationship between you and any Partner. (b) enrolls or registers you in any Partner institution, or in any Content Offering offered by any Partner institution. or (c) entitles you to use the resources of any Partner institution beyond participation in the Content Offering.

 Your ContentUser Content

-The Services enable you to share your content, such as homework, quizzes, exams, projects, and other assignments you submit, posts you make in the forums, and the like ("User Content"), with Coursera, instructors, and/or other users.
+The Services enable you to share your content, such as homework, quizzes, exams, projects, other assignments you submit, posts you make in the forums, and the like ("User Content"), with Coursera, instructors, and/or other users.
 You retain all intellectual property rights in, and are responsible for, the User Content you share.
+User Content does not include course content or other materials made available on or placed on to the Coursera platform by or on behalf of Coursera’s Content Providers or their instructors using the Services, the Content Offerings. as between Coursera and its Content Providers, such Content Offerings are governed by the relevant agreements in place between Coursera and its Content Providers.

 How Coursera and Others May Use User Content

 To the extent that you provide User Content, you grant Coursera a fully-transferable, royalty-free, perpetual, sublicensable, non-exclusive, worldwide license to copy, distribute, modify, create derivative works based on, publicly perform, publicly display, and otherwise use the User Content.
-This license includes granting Coursera the right to authorize participating institutions to use User Content with their registered students and on-campus learners independent of the Services.
+This license includes granting Coursera the right to authorize Partners to use User Content with their registered students, on-campus learners, or other learners independent of the Services.
 Nothing in these Terms shall restrict other legal rights Coursera may have to User Content, for example under other licenses.
 We reserve the right to remove or modify User Content for any reason, including User Content that we believe violates these Terms.

 Feedback